GenIE: Generative Information Extraction: Background and Related Work

-End-to-end systems that jointly perform the extraction and the disambiguation of entities and relations have been proposed to address the error propagation~\citep{KBneuralnetextraction, KBpopul, seq2RDF}.
-In addition, to mitigating the propagation of errors, these systems are endowed with the ability to leverage entity information in the relation extraction and vice-versa, which has resulted in significant performance gains.
-At a conceptual level, for producing the output triplets, all of the existing methods rely on atomic, multi-class classification-based ranking of relations and entities.
+End-to-end systems that jointly perform the extraction and the disambiguation of entities and relations have been proposed to address the error propagation~\citep{trisedya-etal-2019-neural, sui-etal-2021-set, seq2RDF}.
+To mitigate the propagation of errors, these systems are endowed with the ability to leverage entity information in the relation extraction and vice-versa, which has resulted in significant performance gains.
+Conceptually, for producing the output triplets, existing methods all rely on atomic, multi-class classification-based ranking of relations and entities.
+Classification methods particularly suffer from imbalances in the data.
+On the contrary, our proposition, GenIE, is autoregressive and deals better with imbalances.